Fatalwgx/LevZavodskov/README.md

   Middle Manual QA Engineer.
 [Recommendation](LevRecommendationLetter.pdf)
 - 01.03.2022 - present / Looking for job opportunities outside of Russia, planning to relocate asap

+---
+## Courses

+---
+## Code Examples

+### Database Comparartor

+During my work at MPI one of the tasks I was reponsible for was catching discrepancies between two data sets generated from the same source file.
+This was quite expensive and time consuming task which is why I decided to automate it.

+- [README](SQLscript/README.md) describes how it works and neccessary steps to run it
+- [main.py](SQLscript/main.py) source file in which you can review the code
+- [Folder](https://github.com/Fatalwgx/LevZavodskov/tree/main/SQLscript) with the script and it's dependancies